Work On The Living Room Begins!

 The walls were pink tan (more on the pink side), tan carpet that I had posted about the crazy amount of dog pee and odor here , and textured vertical blinds left over from the late 1980’s.
 I swear the paint color and carpet just made the room seem dark and drab, like it sucked up any light coming in from the one single window.
-The first thing we did when we moved in was rip out the carpet and carpet pad as shown in the linked post.
-This past weekend removed all the trim, the mantel with it’s tile surround….
+The first thing we did when we moved in was rip out the carpet and carpet pad as shown in the linked post above, so we have been living on icky subfloor for a year.
+This past weekend we removed all the trim, including the mantel with it’s tile surround….

 Pretty right?!
 You can actually see logs!
 I first cleaned it with diluted white vinegar to cut the soot then went over it again with rubbing alcohol to get rid of the streaks.
-Then we painted, me doing the walls, and Aaron the ceiling….
+Then we moved on to painting, me doing the walls, and Aaron the ceiling….

 The color is a creamy white called ‘Swiss Coffee’ by Benjamin Moore.
 It’s a lovely soft white, that reminds me of melted vanilla ice cream.
 I truly believe that the color brightened the room up, reflecting the light so much better than the pinkish tan of before.